 Adding Shapes to the Scene

 This is probably the easiest tutorial ever.
 As you know from the user interface layout tutorial, Boxshot keeps a list of available shapes at the left panel.
 All you need is to pick a shape from the left panel and drag it into the scene.
-Let's drag a hard cover book shape.
-To make it easier, type "book" in the search field to shorten the list of shapes to choose from.
+Let’s drag a hard cover book shape.
+To make it easier, select Books in the drop–down list at the top of the Shapes panel to shorten the list of shapes to choose from.

 Now drag the book shape to the scene and release it there.
 You’ll see the book in the scene and the right panel shows the list of the book’s properties.

-You can also right click on the selected shape to see the context menu, where you may hide or delete the shape and do other interesting things.
+You can also right click on the selected shape to see the context menu, where you can do many useful things.

 Now try to add more shapes yourself.
-Then rotate the camera by holding the left mouse button and dragging the mouse to see the collection of shapes from different views.
+Then rotate the camera by holding the left mouse button and dragging the mouse to see the shapes from different views.

 You have learned about adding shapes to the scene in Boxshot.
 Isn’t it easy?
 It is.
 Please continue to the following topics:

-- Moving Shapes - move and rotate your shapes.
+- Moving Shapes — how to move and rotate the shapes;

-- Editing Shapes - almost all shapes have parameters.
-Here's where they are and how to edit them.
+- Editing Shapes — learn how to edit shapes parameters;

 - Editing Materials — change shapes appearance by editing materials;